BenMaharjan/fireplace-palace/plan.md

 menu button
   - change from full screen on click to half screen
-  - change menu to cover right side of screen rather than left side to mtach positon of burger menu button
+  - change menu to cover 25% full width
-  - add box shadow to drop down menu